On the Pulse Shaping for Delay-Doppler Communications: Communications with Delay-Doppler Signaling

 We summarize the properties of the DD domain basis functions in Fig.~\ref{DD_basis_fig}, where we assume that $M=N=2$ such that there are $MN=4$ DD domain basis functions in the fundamental rectangle.
 We observe that the DD domain basis functions exhibit quasi-periodicity globally, and its constructed by locally twisted-shifting the atom pulse $\varphi \left( {\tau ,\nu } \right)$.
 Specifically, the quasi-periodicity aligns with the property of the Zak transform, which characterizes the global structure of the DD domain basis functions across infinite numbers of regions of the size of the fundamental rectangle.
 On the other hand, the twisted-shift aligns with the property of the twisted convolution~\cite{MohammedBITSpart1,Mohammed2023part2}, characterizing the local structure of the DD domain basis functions across $M$ delay bins and $N$ Doppler bins.

 Particularly, the global and local characteristics allow the DD domain basis functions have direct time domain and frequency domain interpretations via exploiting the properties of the Zak transform.
-Specifically, we can obtain the time domain basis function by
+Specifically, we can obtain the time domain and frequency domain basis functions by